sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Wells Fargo has been seen by at least one person as being tougher for a CC.

 You will *not* need a SSN to open an account at the three listed banks.
-Bring your passport and visa.
+They will need your J-1 Visa for filling in your bank details, so bring your passport and visa.
 You don't even need a permanent address.
 Some have had luck with using their hotel's or their company's.

 Stephen's always kept a US bank account open.
 It's super useful to have.
 If you come back to the US again you're all setup.